 - Hispanic Association of Colleges and Universities (HACU)

 - Scholarship Hunter

 If you are notified you have been awarded a scholarship you will first need to report that to the Office of Financial Aid and Scholarships so we can make a note on your financial aid awards that funds are expected.
-You can disclose this through your student portal under Outside Resources link on the Accept or Decline Aid section.
+You can disclose this through the UC Merced Connect, under the Resources/Additional Information tab, in the Accept/Decline Awards section.
 We will then add that award as an “Estimate” to your financial aid award package within 5-7 business days.
 You will receive an email when that has been completed.
 “Estimated” funds will not be used or applied to your balance until the funds are actually received from the Agency.

 Some scholarship agencies will mail the check directly to UC Merced and we will apply it to your award package.
 Some agencies will mail the check to the student.
 Either way you should report the funds through your portal as listed above.

 - UC Regents — Take or mail the check to the OFAS (see address below) along with any accompanying information.

 - You and the university — endorse (sign) the back of the check and take or mail it to the Cashier's Office (see address below) with a copy of the letter you received.

 - Just You — you can deposit the check into your bank account and use funds for your educational related expenses.

 Once the OFAS receives your scholarship check, it will be incorporated into your financial aid package within two weeks and an email will be sent to your UC Merced email address detailing the adjustments.
 If the check is made payable to UC Regents or is co-payable to you and UC Regents and you have endorsed the check, the scholarship will disburse to your UC Merced student account just like any other form of financial aid (only after all requirements are completed, only if you are enrolled, no earlier than 10 days prior to the start of instruction, etc.)